-Limited space for students who didn't attend PS 169; some friction between teachers and administration
+Limited spaces for students who don't attend PS 169; some friction between teachers and administration